 We’ve got everything you need, from large-scale constructions to extensions or additions that come with step-by-step instructions.
-If you’re looking for a design of a chicken run for your flock, these are some of the options available.
+If you’re looking for a chicken run design for your flock, these are some available options.

 This easy-to-build chicken coop is ideal for people who are new to the poultry-keeping hobby.
 The right tools will make this project simple for you to complete in a short amount of time.